AnnaPrus/Portfolio/README.md

 # [Web Scrapping - Beautiful Soup](https://github.com/AnnaPrus/web_scrapping/blob/main/README.md)

-- Project Overview: In this project, the Beautiful Soup tool was employed to scrape data from the official Berlin website, gathering details about all the restaurants in the city.
-The extracted data was then organized into a dataset, which was visualized in the form of an interactive map showcasing the restaurant locations.
-The map was published on Tableau Public for easy exploration.
+- Project Overview: Used Webscraping techniques to extract information from the website "the list of the top 10 largest banks in the world" as per requirement.
+Used Pandas data frames and dictionaries to transform data as per requirement.
+Loaded the processed information to CSV files and as Database tables.
+Queried the database tables using SQLite3 and pandas libraries.
+Logged the progress of the code properly.

 - Technologies Used: Python, Beautiful Soup, Pandas